£14.6M AHRC funding for arts and humanities

 The key aims of our Doctoral Training Partnership

-The Midlands3Cities DTP is setting a new benchmark for research candidate mentoring, training and support providing you with the key skills, languages and aptitudes necessary to deploy your knowledge purposefully.
-Our key DTP aims are to:
+The Midlands3Cities DTP is setting a new benchmark for research mentoring, training and support providing you with the key skills, languages and professional training necessary to deploy your knowledge purposefully.
+We aim to:

 recruit exceptional individuals with outstanding research potential

 enhance the student experience through collaborations across six universities and multiple creative and industry partners

 enhance the employability and mobility of students through innovative training and placements

 develop a coherent world-class, cohort-wide research environment

 support the health of disciplines and encourage interdisciplinarity

 promote innovation and responsiveness in arts and humanities research